dwahme/prisoners-dilemma/README.md

 Note- for this contest, an undisclosed number between 200 and 1000 will be chosen as the number of rounds.

+### The Evolutionary Prisoner's Dilemma

+Given a number of strategies, this will run a prisoner's dilemma contest for a number of generations.

+For each new generation, the bottom third scoring strategies will be removed, and they will be replaced with the top third scoring strategies (this doubles the top third scoring strategies).
+Then the next generation will be run.

 ## Creating a Strategy

 The strategy design part is more important, and is intended for both programmers and non-programmers to be able to do.